david-xhk/binary_tree/README.rst

 >>> parent_node == 1
 True

-If you would like to test if two nodes have the same tree structure, you may compare their repr() strings.
+If you would like to test if two nodes have the same tree structure, you may compare their :func:`repr` strings.

 >>> parent_node2 = Node(1, left=Node(2), right=Node(3))
 >>>